RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Per game launch command override**

-If enabled, you can override the launch command defined in es_systems.cfg on a per-game basis.
+If enabled, you can override the launch command defined in es_systems.xml on a per-game basis.
 It's only recommended to disable this option for testing purposes, such as when a game won't start and you're unsure if it's your custom launch command that causes the problem.

 **Show hidden files and folders (requires restart)**